 An increasing number of LPA’s (Local Planning Authorities) require new dwellings to provide a percentage of energy demand, or CO2 emissions reductions, from using on-site renewable energy sources.

-Whether the requirement be for a 10% CO₂ emissions reduction, 20% energy demand reduction or CSH4/CSH5 Energy, we have experience of providing reports to satisfy Planning Authorities across the whole of the UK.
+Whether the requirement be for a 10% CO2 emissions reduction, 10% energy demand reduction or CSH4/CSH5 Energy, we have experience of providing Energy Statements & Renewables Reports to satisfy Planning Authorities across the whole of the UK.

-Compliance can be as simple as installing a small PV (photovoltaic solar) array or installing a heat pump, depending on the requirement.
+Compliance can be as simple as installing a small PV (Solar Photovoltaic) array or installing a heat pump, depending on the requirement.
 For multiple dwellings it may be possible to achieve compliance by installing renewables on just a small number of dwellings in a development, depending on the wording of the planning condition.

 Contact us to discuss how we can help you comply.